Active Substance: follitropin alfa / lutropin alfa

-What is the risk associated with Pergoveris?
+What are the risks associated with Pergoveris?

-- tumours of the hypothalamus or pituitary gland;
+- tumours of the hypothalamus or pituitary gland,

-- enlarged ovaries or a cyst on the ovary that is not due to polycystic ovarian disease and is of unknown origin;
+- enlarged ovaries or a cyst on the ovary that is not due to polycystic ovarian disease and is of unknown origin,

-- bleeding from the genital region whose cause is unknown;
+- bleeding from the genital region whose cause is unknown,

 - cancer of the ovary, womb or breast.

 Pergoveris must not be used when a benefit cannot be obtained, such as in women with primary ovarian failure (when the ovaries stop working before the menopause).
 It must also not be used in women who have malformations of the sexual organs or fibroid tumours of the womb that would stop them from becoming pregnant.

 For the full list of all side effects and restrictions with Pergoveris, see the package leaflet.

 The Agency’s Committee for Medicinal Products for Human Use (CHMP) decided that Pergoveris’s benefits are greater than its risks and recommended that it be approved for use in the EU.